MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 [This topic is pre-release documentation and is subject to change.]

 Use the [modern app designer](../maker/model-driven-apps/app-designer-overview) to set your model-driven app for offline use on a mobile device.
-Once offline mode is set up, users can interact with their data without internet connection using [Power Apps mobile](https://powerapps.microsoft.com/downloads/).
+Once offline mode is enabled, users can interact with their data without internet connection on [Power Apps mobile](https://powerapps.microsoft.com/downloads/).

 ## Prerequisites